venkataravuri/awesome-tech-articles-blogs/topics/architecture-design/redis.md

     Node A contains hash slots from 0 to 5500.
     Node B contains hash slots from 5501 to 11000.
     Node C contains hash slots from 11001 to 16383.

+### How inter node communication in a Redis Cluster?

+All nodes continuously PING other nodes in the cluster.
+A node recognizes and marks another node as possibly failing when there is a timeout longer than N seconds.

+Every PING and PONG packet contain a GOSSIP section which contains the information about other nodes idle times, from the point of view of the sending node.

 ### How Gossip Protocol Works?